Formula 1 Scrutineering

 Scrutineers have the right to inspect any component, tool, or piece of gear during the race weekend, especially if they have reason to suspect that item is out of compliance.
 However, the scrutineers follow a set schedule that dictates when most of their inspections are performed.

-The first scrutineering event of the weekend takes place between two and four hours before the first practice session, which typically takes place on Friday afternoon.
+The first scrutineering event of the weekend takes place between two and four hours before the first practice session, which typically occurs on Friday afternoon.
 During these two hours, teams must submit a scrutineering declaration for each car, following the declaration form template that the FIA provides.
 Throughout the season, teams must share CAD diagrams and technical measurements of every part and system of their cars with the FIA.
 The scrutineering declaration merely certifies that the car conforms to the specifications which have already been shared with, and approved by, the FIA.

 Next, garage checks are performed on Friday afternoon during practice.
 Further garage checks are performed Saturday morning before qualifying.
 After Saturday qualifying, the scrutineers perform park fermé inspections, followed by weighing.
 Park fermé inspections, which means “closed park” in French, are carried out in a secure area adjacent to the track where all cars are parked after a session or race.
 A final park fermé inspection is performed after the race on Sunday.

-Every time cars are checked by scrutineers during the race weekend, and the stewards are required to publish the findings of the scrutineers immediately.
+Every time cars are checked by scrutineers during the race weekend, the stewards are required to publish the findings of the scrutineers immediately.
 However, the results do not list specific measurements or figures unless a particular item is found to be out of compliance.
 In the case of a violation, a precise figure will be published.

 The penalty for failing a scrutineering inspection varies widely, depending on when the violation occurs and the perceived intention of the competitor.
 If an item is out of compliance, but the scrutineers and stewards determine that the violation was accidentally committed (and without creating a competitive advantage), the penalty will be light.
 In these cases, competitors typically receive no penalty or are moved to the back of the grid.
 The grid penalty is applied to the current race if the violation occurs before the race; it is applied to the following race for post-race violations.